mikechau/docker-workshop/README.md

 # docker-workshop

-This repo is a workshop for introducting Docker.
+This repo is a workshop for introducing Docker.

 ## Use Case